 - Tracks commissions, advisor information, and dozens of other data points associated with mutual fund transactions.

 - Generates reports, notifications, and alerts for ongoing monitoring and internal and external audits.

-Purchasing, installing, maintaining, and updating such a system is, of course, capital intensive, both in terms of dollars and employee hours.
+Purchasing, installing, maintaining, and updating such a system in-house is, of course, capital intensive, both in terms of dollars and employee hours.
 By contrast, a technology outsourcing partner furnishes access to a turnkey product.
-Subscribing to a hosted service normally does not require much of an up-front capital investment, but ongoing payments, along with the employee hours needed to manage the services and interface with the service provider, need to be taken into consideration.
+Subscribing to a hosted service usually does not require much of up-front capital investment.
+However, ongoing payments, need to be taken into consideration.
 A firm conducting direct business also needs to train advisors to use different investment platforms, even in the process of serving a single investor.
 In addition, direct business requires a stable relationship with an established financial technology solution provider.

-Our research has shown that the following three broad questions are common among brokerage firms who have considered using direct business for some portion of their mutual fund business:
+Our research has shown that the following three broad questions are common among firms who have considered conducting direct trading for some portion of their mutual fund business:

-The consequences of incomplete or incorrect reports can dwarf any advantages gained by bringing mutual fund transactions in-house.
+The consequences of inaccurate data or deficient supervisory processes can dwarf any advantages gained by direct trading.

 How much does direct business cost in real dollars?

 The answer primarily depends on the number and size of mutual fund transactions a firm handles each year.
 In general, a large number of smaller mutual fund transactions may make a clearing service exceptionally expensive.
 But services to advisors and customers also need to be considered.
 Clearing firms can manage mailings and other notifications, for example, but at a price that can be higher than the postage and employee-hours a firm would have to pay.

 We’ll note here that it is difficult to find comparative pricing information for clearing services outside of direct negotiations with clearing firms themselves.
 Fees for bank services, mutual fund accounts, wealth management advice, and many other financial services are accessible, but expenses associated with clearing services remain opaque at best.